DanielCantabella/SDM-Lab1-PropertyGraphs/README.md

 Later on, we wanted to extend the model to store the affiliation of the author.
 Hence, an author could be affiliated to an organization which could be a university or a company.
 In order to deal with this update, we extended our model in order to include new `Organization` nodes.
 Those Organization node were designed to have the following attributes: id (e.g., id: OY1ibQYV9f), name (e.g., name: Bruker Corporation ) and type (e.g., type: company).
 Note that `type` attribute could only be either **university** or **company**.
 The addition of these nodes implied the addition of a new edge `AFFILIATED_TO` going from Author to Organization nodes.
+We did not split companies and universities since both would have the same attributes and having an attribute `type` does not difficult the queries over it.
+Just filtering by `type` attribute instead of by nodes allows us to have the model more compacted and interpretable.
+This way we avoid having two different types of nodes.
 Again, as we did not have data from universities nor companies, we created artificial data in CSV containing names and ids of the organizations.
 Those files can be seen in [universities.csv](sample_csv%2Funiversities.csv) and [companies.csv](sample_csv%2Fcompanies.csv).
 The relations between authors and organizations was randomly assigned in [affiliated-to.csv](sample_csv%2Faffiliated-to.csv) by using [generateRelations.py](functions/a2_generateRelations.py).